 So, force yourself to be interested in God’s program from beginning to end by seeing the end at the beginning.
 Eden is related to the New Jerusalem because the New Jerusalem is a new Eden.

-3. Consider reading an OT theology book as an aid, something to help explain what you’ve read in the OT.
+3. Consider reading an Old Testament theology book as an aid.

 The idea is to read a portion of the Bible––Genesis 1-5, for example––and then read the portion of one of these books that covers that section of Genesis.
 We might call this “reading the OT theologically,” tracing its contours and themes through progressive revelation.
 There are many good resources available that can make the difficult terrain of the OT more understandable, including the law codes of Leviticus and Deuteronomy, or the prophecies of Jeremiah.
 For several years, I’ve recommended Paul House’s Old Testament Theology or Stephen Dempster’s Dominion and Dynasty as two good books for this type of reading program.
 Both are still excellent resources.